Where | Portoferraio - c/o De Laugier Cultural Center - Piazzale De Laugier |

 ---|---|

-With the Unification of Italy, the Commune of Portoferraio and the Ministry of Public Education decided to create a complete Communal Library from the important books Napoleon had donated, so intellectuals, normal citizens and institutions were asked to donate books.
-Many people obliged, even General Giuseppe Garibaldi sent booklets given to him by patriots; the humanist Mario Foresi also obliged, and sent 14.000 very important historical and cultural volumes, so it is not a coincidence that the library is called after him.
+With the Unification of Italy, the Municipality of Portoferraio and the Ministry of Public Education worked to establish a rich Municipal Library around the important Napoleonic library collection, and for this purpose, they asked intellectuals, citizens, and institutions to donate books.
+Many responded to the appeal, including General Giuseppe Garibaldi, who sent pamphlets given to him by patriots, and the humanist Mario Foresi, who donated 14,000 volumes of great historical and cultural value, and to whom, not coincidentally, the library owes its name.

 Infoelba non si assume alcuna responsabilità per l'uso di marchi e slogan usati dagli inserzionisti e per eventuali errate indicazioni.